 If you can't remove a board member outright because of their problematic behavior, you may be able to contain the damage they're causing by removing them from official positions, committees or task forces.

 Taking decisive action against a problem board member carries the risk of bad blood, dissent, and aggravation among the board members who voted them into office in the first place.
 Terms expire eventually.
 In some cases, waiting the problem board member out and working on electing someone else in their place when the next election cycle comes around is the best course of action.
 Discretion is the better part of valor.

 Often problem board members can be brought back on the reservation with education and persuasion.
 New board members can make mistakes, and even the most well-meaning of them are prone to missteps, especially if they don't have the benefit of a background in real estate law or non-profit governance.
 Often the best way to educate and persuade problem board members is one-on-one.
 Be careful about getting multiple board members to work together on this, though, because doing so would prohibit you from conducting the meeting off the record.

 If the problem board member can see the inevitable, that they will be booted out of office sooner or later, requesting their resignation may be the best solution.
 However, ensure that the problem board member has had the opportunity to defend themselves and present evidence in their favor.

 Most bylaws that address the removal of a board member by their peers require a unanimous vote.
-Check for procedural hurdles in your bylaws regarding quora, advance meeting notice, special meeting requirements, proxy voting and other specifications.
+Check for procedural hurdles in your bylaws regarding quora, advance meeting notice, special meeting requirements, proxy voting, and other specifications.
 Do you have the required number of signatures to schedule a special meeting?
 Has this fact been documented in your association's minutes and official records?

 It's also not enough to pass out flyers and put up a notice on the community bulletin board.
 Removing a board member is a major administrative and legal event for a homeowners association.
 Make a concerted effort to notify absentee owners so they can vote their proxies and limit the ability of non-owners to vote improperly.